charliemagati/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hellow-world Prints Hello World followed by a new line to the standard output
+File 0 hello-world - Prints Hello World followed by a new line to the standard output

+File 1 1-confused_smiley - Prints confused smiley "(Ôo)'